Below you will find the guidelines and policies for authors. Download the guidelines as a PDF here.

 There are no submission fees.
 Authors that have their work accepted for publication will be required to pay an Author Processing Charge.
 For nonmembers, the Author Processing Charge is $1,000.00, but for members, the APC is reduced to $800.00.

 Hardship Policy: Aperture will allow the Author Processing Charge to be waived for authors who reside and work in countries ranking low on The World Bank's country income classification list.
 Aperture may also include other countries or specific laboratories on a case-by-case basis.
 If you feel you qualify for a fee waiver, contact the journal manager.

-Aperture strongly encourages an open peer-review process where reviewers sign their reviews but does not require it.
-The authors will be known to handling editors and reviewers.
-When completing their review, reviewers will be asked if they would like to sign their review upon publication.
+Aperture Neuro strongly encourages an open peer-review process.
+Authors will be known to handle editors and reviewers.
+When completing their review, reviewers will indicate if they would like to be known to the authors or if they would like their review and comments to the authors to be anonymous.